 The string-map procedure applies proc element-wise to the characters of the string arguments, converts each value returned by proc to a string, and returns the concatenation of those strings.
 If more than one string argument is given and not all have the same length, then string-map terminates when the shortest string argument runs out.
 The dynamic order in which proc is called on the characters of the string arguments is unspecified, as is the dynamic order in which the coercions are performed.
 If any strings returned by proc are mutated after they have been returned and before the call to string-map has returned, then string-map returns a string with unspecified contents; the string-map procedure itself does not mutate those strings.

-It is an error if proc does not accept as many arguments as the number of string arguments passed to string-map or does not accept characters as arguments.
+(R7RS-small) It is an error if proc does not accept as many arguments as the number of string arguments passed to string-for-each or does not accept characters as arguments.

 The string-for-each procedure applies proc element-wise to the characters of the string arguments, going from left to right.
 If more than one string argument is given and not all have the same length, then string-for-each terminates when the shortest string argument runs out.

-Returns a count of the number of characters in the specified substring of string that satisfy the given predicate.
+Returns a count of the number of characters in the specified substring of string that satisfy pred.

 Filter the given substring of string, retaining only those characters that satisfy / do not satisfy pred.